gheenc/Computational-Methods/final_project/README.md

 # Web Front and API
 **Describe your server API and the web front-end.**
+*Switch the way the API and county counts interact. have county counts pull from api rather than api use county counts* *AJAX Query to have plot appear and actively change as requested* *debate if use map - a lot to zooom up*

+**Recommendations from video**

 # Discussion
 **Mention any surprising results or unexpected difficulties.**